Wójt: Wójt in modern times

 The position of wójt is not the same as the position of the chairman of the gmina council (przewodniczący rady gminy).
 Wójt is the executive function of gmina (the title for the executive position is "burmistrz" if the administration is located in a gmina town and "town president" in towns with population over 100,000) (Article 26).
 These positions (and of their deputies) can be held only by Polish citizens and cannot be shared with the same position in another gmina or with a number of other administrative positions.

 Relations of wójt and gmina council

-The gmina council (rada gminy) controls the activities of wójt, determines the renumeration of wójt, directions of his activities, accepts his report on his activities, handles complaints about wójt, and may consider termination of wójt's tenure.
+The gmina council (rada gminy) controls the activities of wójt, determines the remuneration of wójt, directions of his activities, accepts his report on his activities, handles complaints about wójt, and may consider termination of wójt's tenure.
 A wójt suggests the candidate for the position of gmina treasurer, for rada to accept.

 Wójt performs major actions (major purchases, credits, handling rada bonds, etc.) related to the community property according to the principles set by rada.

 Wójt has rights to call for a session of rada.

 Wójt or his representative has an obligation to reasonably promptly address questions and requests formally submitted by rada members.

 Wójt cannot assign any contractual work to a rada member of his gmina.